visbot/webvsc-cli/README.md

 ### Troubleshooting

-When converting thousands of presets, you might run into `EMFILE` errors.
-In that case try the following workaround:
+When trying to convert a large number of files, you might run into an `EMFILE` error.
+This is a well-documented [issue](https://github.com/nodejs/node/issues/1941) that occurs whenever the number of [maximum open files](http://blog.izs.me/post/56827866110/wtf-is-emfile-and-why-does-it-happen-to-me) exceeds its limit.
+In such a case, you can use the following as workaround.

 ```sh
 # Bash